What is an overdraft?

 - Finance

 If you need extra money for your business to cover existing expenses, you can apply for an overdraft, also known as business credit.
 You then have a business account from which you can withdraw money up to a certain amount when you need it.
-Read more about overdrafts here.
+Read more about overdraft here.

-What do you use an overdraft for?
+What can I use an overdraft for?

 An overdraft is useful when you temporarily lack the cash flow to cover ongoing expenses.
 For example, due to a seasonal pattern in your sales, peaks in purchasing, or unexpected and expensive maintenance on a machine.
 Are you going to make a major investment?
 Then a business loan or leasing are better options.